An essay details the sad fates of rich and powerful men from 1923.

 $2 million,and in 1925 he reportedly paid a whopping $540,000 in income tax.

-Cutten was suspected of being the ringleader of one or more insider consortiums which artificially boosted the stock market to an all-time high in the spring of 1929, leading to the Great Crash in October of that year.
+Cutten was suspected of being the ringleader of one or more insider consortiums that artificially boosted the stock market to an all-time high in the spring of 1929, leading to the Great Crash in October of that year.
 (His syndicate, working with another, was reported to have turned over half the stocks bought and sold on the New York Stock Exchange on some of its heaviest trading days.)
 He was called to appear before the Senate Committee on Banking and Currency which investigated the stock market collapse, but he professed to having a poor memory for details and was not charged with any market-related crimes.
 Cutten did lose a great deal of money in the stock market crash (reportedly up to

 $50 million),but he remained far from a pauper, later mentioning that he was down to his last $17 million.In 1936 Cutten was indicted on a charge of evading over $400,000 in income taxes (and two more indictments on similar charges were pending), but he passed away a few months later before being brought to trial.
 Cutten died of a heart attack at the Edgewater Beach Hotel in Chicago (not “abroad” as claimed) at age 66 in 1936.